NikitaVr/contrak/contrak-cli/README.md

 _See code: [src/commands/connect/index.ts](https://github.com/NikitaVr/contrak/blob/v0.0.1/src/commands/connect/index.ts)_

-## `contrak connect-foundry CONTRACTNAME CHAINID CONTRACTADDRESS CONTRACTDEPLOYMENTTRANSACTIONHASH ORGPUBLICKEY`
+## `contrak connect-foundry CONTRACTNAME CHAINID ORGPUBLICKEY`

 Sign a message that says a contract belongs to an organization

 ```
 USAGE
-  $ contrak connect-foundry CONTRACTNAME CHAINID CONTRACTADDRESS CONTRACTDEPLOYMENTTRANSACTIONHASH ORGPUBLICKEY
+  $ contrak connect-foundry CONTRACTNAME CHAINID ORGPUBLICKEY

 ARGUMENTS
   CONTRACTNAME  Name of the deployed contract
   CHAINID       ID of the Chain that the contract is deployed on
-  CONTRACTADDRESS                    Address of the Contract that will be owned by the organization
-  CONTRACTDEPLOYMENTTRANSACTIONHASH  Transaction Hash that deployed the contract that will be owned by the organization
   ORGPUBLICKEY  Public Key of the Organization that owns the contract

 DESCRIPTION
   Sign a message that says a contract belongs to an organization